erafkin/enlp_final_curriculum_learning/README.md

 To generate data, download the BabyLM dataset and consolidate all of the seperate data files into a single data file for each split called `split.split`--e.g. `train.train`, `dev.dev`, `test.test`.

 Then depending on which curriculum learning method you would like to train you model with, the `data_processing` folder contains scripts to split these data files into curricula.
 - **Surprisal**: In order to split the data into curricula based on surprisal run `data_processing/surprisal_cl.py`.
-Note that it is currently set to use trigram probabilities calculated form the training data, but you can also swap out `surprisal_ ode` to be `model`, unfortunately resource and time constraints limited our ability to calculate those.
+Note that it is currently set to use trigram probabilities calculated form the training data, but you can also swap out `surprisal_mode` to be `model` to retrieve surprisal scores for each input sentence based on BERT probabilities.
+Unfortunately resource and time constraints limited our ability to run the pipeline using BERT.

 To run the pipeline set the `data_folder` variable to the appropriate path and then run `python scripts/train_pipeline.py`.
 If you are using a VM that uses slurm to manage jobs, there is a training slurm script in `scripts/slurm`.